ProximalEnergy/docs-mdbook/src/welcome/welcome.md

 ## Hints

+- The entire documentation set can be exported as PDF by clicking on the printer icon in the top right hand corner of the page.
 - You can press the left and right arrow keys on your keyboard to navigate to the previous and next page respectively.